Charles-M-NL/Essentials-Assignment-16-09-2020/Essentials-Assignment-Smoothies.md

     ## 3 Breakfast                 Sausage McMuffin 3.9 oz (111 g)      370
     ## 4 Breakfast        Sausage McMuffin with Egg 5.7 oz (161 g)      450
     ## 5 Breakfast Sausage McMuffin with Egg Whites 5.7 oz (161 g)      400

+There are a lot more columns, but I cut them off for readability’s sake.

 The data consists of a number of features of a variety of McDonalds products.
 I got this data during the “Data science and biology” bachelor